vadimgierko/linky-notes/README.md

 ## Future of the app

+This app in its current form will stay stable, so you can safely use it.

+But soonly linky_notes & my [todo-app](https://vadimgierko.github.io/todo-app/) will be combined into one complex app, published on custom domain, enabling:
+- adding tasks
+- adding lists
+- adding tasks to notes or lists, notes to tasks or lists
-- sources types (like: book, magazine, article, blog, web page, web platform, multimedia etc.)
+- defining sources types (like: book, magazine, article, blog, web page, web platform, multimedia etc.)
-- notes types (like: quotes, ideas, personal, definition, question etc.)
+- defining notes types (like: quotes, ideas, personal, definition, question etc.)
-- filtering notes not only by tags, but also by sources, authors, sources and notes types and much more!
+- filtering notes not only by tags, but also by sources, authors, sources and notes types etc. and much more!

 ## Technologies I've used in this project: